jetbotml/IoT-Getting-Started/SenseHat/README.md

 ## Sense Hat

-### Steps - addeing sense-hat data to publish to AWS and subscribing to message to process on the pi
+### Steps - adding sense-hat data to publish to AWS and subscribing to message to process on the pi

 <img src='https://github.com/jetbotml/IoT-Getting-Started/blob/main/SenseHat/SenseHat.png' width="40%" height="40%">